 Final approval of the dissertation completes the program requirements for the Ph.D. degree.
-Results of the final examination are reported to the Assistant Dean for Graduate Studies by the committee chair on Form #152 (Dissertation Completion form) and Form 18 Report on Oral Defense of Dissertation.
-Please note that the student may NOT handle these forms; the committee chair will submit it.
+Results of the final examination are reported to the Assistant Dean for Graduate Studies by the committee chair on the Penn Graduate Forms system.
+ALL information regarding defense and deposit can be found on the Provost's webpage.